 How to Recover Deleted Files Without Backup in Windows 10/11

 How to recover deleted files without backup in Windows?
 This guide covers 4 Efficient methods to restore deleted files without backup.
 Read more >>

 So how to safely quick format a device without losing any data?
 Follow the tips below, you'll quickly make your drive ready:

-To avoid unnecessary data loss due to quick format, it's always a smart choice that you create a backup in advance.
+To avoid unnecessary data loss due to the quick format, it's always smart to create a backup in advance.
 To do so, you have two options:

 - One is to manually copy and paste valuable files to another location one by one.
 (Time-Consuming)